Be a baseball player, VR fireman or anything else with Vive Tracker

 Reality, paradoxically, is something VR could still use more of.
-It's not every aware of surroundings, although inside-out tracking and mixed-reality cameras might help.
+It's not very aware of surroundings, although inside-out tracking and mixed-reality cameras might help.
 Accessories might help, too.
-And there could be a lot of accessories coming very soon, if Vive Tracker is any indication.
-It's one of several extensions to HTC's Vive VR platform coming this year, along with a wireless VR adapter and a new headstrap/headphone design.
+And there could be a lot of accessories coming very soon, if the Vive Tracker is any indication.
+It's one of several extensions to HTC's Vive VR platform coming this year, along with a wireless VR adapter and a new headstrap and headphone design.

 HTC also demonstrated the Tracker attached to a pair of motion-sensitive Noitom gloves.
 Wearing them made my hands feel like skeletal extensions of my virtual self, and tracked pretty well in the brief demo I tried.

-In another VR experience, I tried an educational fire safety/firefighter training demo called FLAIM Trainer, with a force-feedback hose that simulated what actual water pressure feels like while fighting fires.
+In another VR experience, I tried an educational fire-safety and firefighter training demo called FLAIM Trainer, with a force-feedback hose that simulated what actual water pressure feels like while fighting fires.
 I also wore a realistically heavy firefighter's uniform that heated up until I was sweating, but it was the tracker-enabled hose I was focused on.

 In another demo, I wielded a Tracker-connected wireless rifle with force feedback, facing waves of attackers while wearing a wireless VR headset.

 Standard game accessories could turn into a Vive VR-recognized one.
-This could allow third-party accessory makers to suddenly sell all sorts of items that could potentially turn into VR gear, provided game/app support existed.
+This could allow third-party accessory makers to suddenly sell all sorts of items that could potentially turn into VR gear, provided game or app support existed.

-The third-party accessory market for VR could end up skyrocketing, ending up in buckets of strange junk you'll slide into your closet and forget about.
+The third-party accessory market for VR could end up skyrocketing, ending up in buckets of strange junk you'll dump in your closet and forget about.
 Or, maybe, a few useful tools could emerge.
-What HTC's Vive Tracker really does that's super-clever is it makes a single item that can be applied to other items in a seemingly easy, modular way.
+What HTC's Vive Tracker really does that's superclever is it makes a single item that can be applied to other items in a seemingly easy, modular way.
 The Vive Tracker has no price yet, and will be available sometime around the second quarter of this year.
 Maybe we'll have just a couple of strange accessories emerge.

 Or, this could be the eruption of bizarre VR gear.
-PlayStation has its upcoming VR Aim rifle controller.
+PlayStation has its upcoming PSVR Aim rifle controller.
 Adult entertainment is experimenting with smell.
 What will be next?